SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 * **Application**: corresponds to the value of the application tag set in the JavaScript script above.
 This should correspond to your whole website defined by its business function, such as "Coffee shop".
 * **Service**: corresponds to the name of the service in the JavaScript script above.
 This should correspond to a JS code executed in the browser, such as "coffee-shop-web".
 You can have multiple services for each application.
 * **Action Type**: can be one of:
-   * document loads: representing loading of actual documents and their resources into the browser
+   * **document loads**: representing loading of actual documents and their resources into the browser
-   * XHR actions: representing any interaction with a page like click or submit that executes AJAX requests in the background to communicate with the backend, or
+   * **XHR actions**: representing any interaction with a page like click or submit that executes AJAX requests in the background to communicate with the backend, or
-   * route changes: single-page-app specific way to navigate to a new page/view without having to load a new document.
+   * **route changes**: single-page-app specific way to navigate to a new page/view without having to load a new document.
 * **Action Name**: automatically generated from URLs.
 No configuration is required.
 The specifics of it will depend on action type.

 Action names can contain asterisks (`*`) to replace automatically-detected dynamic parts of the URL.
 If you have action names that overlap, the action name with an asterisk contains data for page loads NOT contained in more specific action names: